 - Sustainability and Transformation Partnerships (STPs)

 It is anticipated that the average workstream will take 36 months to go from initiation to incorporating improvements into trusts’ business as usual approach.
-Based on a March 2018 start date for the final wave, all workstreams are projected to have completed transition to business as usual across trusts by March 2021 although it is possible delivery will extend further into 2021 depending on the pace of implementation by trusts.
+Based on a March 2018 start date for the final wave, all workstreams are projected to have completed transition to business as usual across trusts by the end of 2021 although it is possible delivery will extend further depending on the pace of implementation by trusts.

-There are 35 specialties being reviewed (visit www.gettingitrightfirsttime.co.uk) with more specialties (oncology, paediatric medicine) to be added subject to Department of Health business case approval.
+There are 35 specialties being reviewed (visit www.gettingitrightfirsttime.co.uk) with more specialties (oncology, paediatric medicine) to be added subject to Department of Health and Social Care business case approval.

 As part of the implementation phase, locally based GIRFT Regional Hub teams work closely with trusts.
-The hubs will include local clinicians in the role of GIRFT Ambassadors.
+The hubs also have local clinicians in the role of GIRFT Ambassadors.

-Where the data indicates the trust may be underperforming in some way, this is explored in more detail with the GIRFT clinical leads to consider the potential changes to practice.
+Where the data indicates variation against benchmarks, this is explored in more detail with the GIRFT clinical leads to consider the potential changes to practice.
 Likewise, where the data indicates a trust is outperforming its peers, the clinical leads seek to understand what the trust is doing differently and how its approach could be adopted by others to improve performance across the NHS.

 Recommendations will vary according to the priorities of the specialty.
 The ‘deep dive’ meetings with clinicians and trust managers as part of the initial review process enable staff to explore improvements that make the best use of currently available staff, skills, tools, techniques and facilities to achieve significant and sustainable benefits.